 2022 · Ukraine vs Russia

-Russia's 2022 invasion of Ukraine killed 600,000+, displaced 8+ million, and triggered the largest European war since 1945.
+Russia's 2022 invasion of Ukraine has killed hundreds of thousands of soldiers on both sides, displaced 8+ million people, and triggered the largest European war since 1945.

 Russia's invasion shattered the post-Cold War international order and triggered NATO's largest expansion since Cold War.
 The war revived European militarization and defense spending.
 Ukrainian resistance inspired global sympathy and demonstrated smaller nations' capacity to resist.
 The war's scale (Eastern Front) became the largest European conflict since WWII.
 Western military aid to Ukraine (weapons, intelligence) became central to conflict.
 Russia's isolation accelerated its dependence on China.
 The war remains unresolved; the potential for wider NATO-Russia conflict remains.